Originally published in August 2018 / updated January 2019.

-Note that the TID is valid for one year and that this includes Kazaksthan and Kyrgyzstan.
+Note that the TID is valid for one year and that this includes Kazakhstan and Kyrgyzstan.

 Read More: What is a Temporary Import Document

-- A vehicle insurance is mandatory in Russia.
+- Vehicle insurance is mandatory in Russia.
 We got one with the help of Yuri (see above).
 Getting a car insurance make take some time, so plan ahead.

-- At the time of writing, Yuri said it was especially a pain in the ass to get insurance for foreign motorcycles so plan even more ahead.
+- At the time of of our arrival, Yuri said it was especially a pain in the ass to get insurance for foreign motorcycles so plan even more ahead.